drifter-handbook/drifter-handbook.github.io/_posts/2016-01-12-Chilo-Vambrace.md

 ### Effect
+PERFECTION: Poison damage dealt by the wielder can be converted to force damage.

 Chilo Whip (Lv1): Player's base whip attack now deals 1d6 damage.
 For every successful hit, roll 1d20.
 On a 15+, the whip also becomes wrapped around the enemy as a setup for Barbed Retort.